RVSts/CS50_Solutions/deep/answers.md

 ## Random Partitioning

-TODO This approach helps in the increase of performance, because it allows queries to be made in smaller sets, reducing the answer time.
-It also helps in horizontal scalability, making easier to add new partitions.
-Also helping with the management of this data, because it can store large data more easily.
+TODO This approach helps increase performance because it allows queries to be made on smaller sets, reducing response time.
+It also aids in horizontal scalability, making it easier to add new partitions.
+Additionally, it helps with the management of this data, as it can store large amounts of data more easily.

-Otherwise it can add a lot of additional complexity, requering more planning time.
-It also add in maintance cost.
-A clear problem is the structure interdepence between the partitions and their data.
+However, it can introduce a lot of additional complexity, requiring more planning time.
+It also adds to maintenance costs.
+A clear problem is the structural interdependence between the partitions and their data.

 ## Partitioning by Hour